FileMeta/filemeta.github.io/MetaTag.md

 ## Multivalued Properties

 Some properties, by their definition, may have multiple values.
 A [Schema.org](https://schema.org) example is [accessibilityFeature](https://schema.org/accessibilityFeature).
-In metatag format you create a list by repeating multiple tags with the same name but different values.
+In metatag format you create a list by using multiple tags with the same name but different values.

 In this example, two values are specified for `accessibilityFeature`.
 ```